jeroenr/gnip-rule-validator/README.md

-# Gnip rule parser
+# Gnip rule validator
-This is a Gnip rule parser using Scala parser combinators.
+This is a Gnip rule validator using Scala parser combinators.

 A Gnip rule has the following restrictions